qwertzer12/CIS-332-Final-Project/README.md

 - [ ] User requirements in the form of USER STORIES https://www.atlassian.com/agile/project-management/user-stories
 - [ ] UML diagrams for each Java class you will create https://app.diagrams.net/ Only required for classes that are not controlling UI elements
 - [ ] UI mockup for each view/scene of the app https://mockitt.wondershare.com/

+# Project Description

+# Installation and Usage
+Install the Java 23 SE Development Kit (JDK) from the official [Oracle website](https://www.oracle.com/java/technologies/downloads/#java23).
+In IntelliJ, open the Maven tab, and select javafx:jlink under the Plugins section.
+This will create the app in the ./target/app directory.
+To run the app, navigate to the ./target/app/bin directory and run the app using the command: either the app file on Linux or MacOS, or the app.bat file on Windows.